 Finally, my number was called and I went to the counter.
 The consular officer separated from me by a thick glass window asked what my business was about and where it operated.
 When I was done with my routine answers, he said I was approved!
 The interview took not more than 5 minutes!
 The officer did say he had read through my application prior and was satisfied with it.

 The validity period of the E2 visa is dependent on the treaty your country has with the United States.
 In my case, it was 2 years.
 If like mine, your E2 visa is valid for 2 years, you are still able to stay in the US for more than 2 years on an E2.
-This is so because the duration of stay (DS) upon entry into the US by an E2 holder is normally 2 years.
-This means if you were to enter the US a day before your E2 visa expired, you could stay in the US legitimately for the next 2 years but once you re-enter the US you will need a unexpired E2 visa.
+This is so because the duration of stay (DS) granted upon entry into the US by an E2 holder is normally 2 years, whether or not you have a 3 month, 2 year or 5 year E2 visa.
+This means if you were to enter the US a day before your E2 visa expires, you could stay in the US legitimately for the next 2 years but once you re-enter the US you will need a new E2 visa.
 Moreover, there is no limit on how many times you can renew your E2 visa.

 Overall, I must say the application was smooth sailing although this is so only if you can prove your business is legitimately operational for quite a while in the US, have existing customers, and will hire or have hired US citizens.
 The more you can prove so the higher chances you have for approval.